diogoeag/experimental-one-time-pad/README.md

 	- ResultColumn provides methods to convert the data to the type of your preference.
 	- Be aware that it might give an exception if you try to convert the underlying data to some incompatible type.

-Lets see this simple query in more detail.
+Let's see this simple query in more detail.
 Where we list all entries in table Streams and return all columns.

 ```java